 Chiang Mai in northern Thailand is home to dozens of elephant camps, sanctuaries and orphanages.
 But the dirty little secret is that few of these establishments put the welfare of elephants first; instead, too many of these places offer elephant shows and riding.
-Here’s why you should not support and visit these elephant camps: because all elephants who partake in street begging, riding, shows and logging go through an extremely cruel breaking process called the “Phajaan”, where the elephant is tortured and “trained” using fear of pain to force them to accept riders on their backs, perform tricks, “paint” pictures and so on.
+Here’s why you should not support and visit these elephant camps in Chiang Mai and beyond: because all elephants who partake in street begging, riding, shows and logging go through an extremely cruel breaking process called the “Phajaan”, where the elephant is tortured and “trained” using fear of pain to force them to accept riders on their backs, perform tricks, “paint” pictures and so on.

 Read more: World Animal Protection published a report on the conditions for elephants used in tourism in Asia.
 Click here for the PDF report.
 Many statistics referenced in this post have been sourced from the “Taken for a Ride” Research Report by WAP.